SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 ### View Public Profile

-You can switch between your profile's editing mode (private) and your public profile, which is the profile as other users see it.
-Click on "my profile" for the editing mode and - below your image - click "view public profile" to hide all controls, grouping options and private research.
+You can switch between your profile's editing mode (which includes all your private work in progress) and your public profile, which is the profile as other users see it.
+Click on "my profile" for the editing mode and - below your profile picture - click "view public profile" to see how other people see your profile.

 ![view public profile](images/view_public_profile.png "view public profile")

 ### Description

-You can add a short text (for example a biography), that other RC users will see when they visit your profile.
+You can add a biography or text, that other RC users will see when they visit your profile.
 Here you can also add a tagline, set your country of residence, and list your research interests.
 You can also change the email address associated with your RC account that will be used to log in and notify you if you have turned on notifications.
+This email address will not be shown to visitors of your profile.
 Click "edit profile" to edit all these properties.
+Note that accounts that use bots to generate advertisements that have nothing to do with research may be removed without notice.

 ### Uploading a CV